jawebada/libmbb/README.md

 Building
 --------

-*libmbb* uses the autotools for Building.
+*libmbb* uses the autotools for building.
 To build the `configure` script you will need autoconf and automake installed.
 Running `autogen.sh` should build the `configure` script.
 After that it is the usual game of